Stay warm, stay smart!

 Spending more (cozy!) time at home can lead to higher energy use for heating, lighting, and appliances.
 We also love to watch TV on a Sunday with a blanket and some hot cocoa!

 Older or less efficient heating systems, as well as poor insulation or drafts around windows and doors, can cause your heating system to work harder.
-You can check our Retail Products Program and Insulation & Air Sealing Rebates pages to help you make your home more energy efficient.
+You can check out our Insulation & Air Sealing Rebates pages to help you make your home more energy efficient.

 Using space heaters can add significantly to your energy bill.
 A typical 1,500-watt space heater used for 8 hours a day can add around 360 kilowatt-hours (kWh) to your monthly bill.
 We were amazed as well!